shadeed/rtl-styling/posts/rtl-styling.md

 }
 ```

-Here is the current result:
+Here is the result so far:
 ![](../../img/header-initial.png)

-Next, I'll work on the topic component (The one in the sub header with a label and a counter).
-Here is a design mockup of how the topic component should look in LTR and RTL.
-Notice that the counter placement is different.
+Next, I’ll work on the topics component (the one in the subheader with labels and counters).
+Here is a design mockup of how the topics component should look in LTR and RTL.
+Notice that the placement of the counters is different.

 ![](../../img/topics.png)

-It might seems simple at first, but there are multiple padding and margins that needs to be handled between LTR and RTL.
+It might seem simple at first, but multiple declarations of padding and margin need to be handled between LTR and RTL.
 Here is a mockup illustrating that:

 ![](../../img/topics-p-m.png)